What is Pilates

 Pilates Instructors

 Our instructors have completed Mat and Reformer training through national leaders in Pilates including Balanced Body University, Basi and Stott Pilates.
-Five of our Physical Therapists have completed advanced education in Pilates and are integrally involved in our Pilates program as instructors and program development.
+Three of our Physical Therapists have completed advanced education in Pilates and are integrally involved in our Pilates program as instructors and program development.

 Mindy Rice

-Pilates Instructor and Pilates Program Coordinator
+Pilates Instructor

 Mindy is a registered and licensed dietician who completed her Masters Degree in Exercise Science and Health Spring 2017 and owns her own private nutrition practice- Balanced 360 Nutrition Consulting.
 Mindy has completed Pilates Mat and Reformer instructor training through Balanced Body University.
 She is also a long time Zumba instructor.